We hope these answer all of your questions. If not, please feel free to contact Jihelah Greenwald at email@example.com or 617-350-9994 ex 208.

 How often does the group meet?

-The Fellowship years starts with a four-day opening retreat to build community within the group, and to orient the fellows to JOIN and our approach to organizing and Jewish pluralistic community.
-We then meet for four hours each Friday for intensive training, reflection, and community building sessions, and for a Shabbat service and potluck once a month There are two additional four-day retreats during the year.
+The Fellowship years starts with a five-day opening retreat to build community within the group, and to orient the fellows to JOIN and our approach to organizing and Jewish pluralistic community.
+We then meet for four hours each Friday for intensive training, reflection, and community building sessions, and for a Shabbat service and potluck once a month.
+There are two additional four-day retreats during the year.
 Fellows spend additional time on an optional fundraising project.
 Please check out the JOIN Curriculum.

 What about other resources?